+In 2023, global fintech investing was estimated at $113.7 billion.
 If your business falls within peer-to-peer lending, personal investment, or even payment processing, financial technology plays a critical role in ensuring your operations run smoothly and efficiently.
 Technology provides greater flexibility and delivery of traditional financial offerings to new and old clients alike.
+And fintech security needs to be top of mind.

 You’re under constant pressure to rapidly deploy applications to provide a unique experience for your customers.
 But keeping up with the speed of business makes it difficult to manage the security of your technology.
 Vulnerabilities can arise anywhere, from the initial app development to the ongoing dev testing processes, and even in third-party integration.

 Seemingly overnight, fintech went from being the face of disruption to facing disruption.
 Originally praised for being the technology that disrupts traditional banking, many fintech firms began venturing into the realm of their institutional competitors.

 Not only did this newfound success attract malevolent parties, but it also caught the eye of authorities looking to increase regulatory scrutiny.
 This left many fintech firms with a big problem –– how to find the balance between innovation and compliance costs?

-In this post, we’re looking at common fintech security issues firms are faced with, and how to choose compliance and innovation.
+In this blog, we’re looking at common fintech security issues firms are faced with, and how to choose compliance and innovation.

 Top Fintech Security Concerns Your Company Needs to Address